xayvong/AvaloniaMusicStoreFSharp/README.md

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/05c35653-faf6-45c1-a383-a2bcf3586ff0)

 And then set a static LoadCachedAsync().
-I originally returned the list per the tutorials intruction, but after looking at it, I decided to use a more F# friendly approach.
-I kept both ways in the project and left the original method as a comment for comparison.
+I originally returned the list per the tutorials instruction, but after looking at it, I decided to use a more F# friendly approach.
+I kept both ways in the project and left the original method as a comment for compariso

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/7bfc8dbb-2ff5-42ee-a247-5346d47823f8)